rrliu/cordyceptive.github.io/_posts/2019-12-31-reading_list.md

 - `Ethics for Robots: How to Design A Moral Algorithm`, Derek Leben
 - `The Human Use of Human Beings: Cybernetics and Society`, Norbert Wiener
 - `Stubborn Attachments`, Tyler Cowen
+- `The Crowd: A Study of the Popular Mind`, Gustave Le Bon

 ## Computer Science / Engineering
 - `Structure and Interpretation of Computer Programs`